SeattleSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 Seattle City Light Net Metering in Seattle

-Seattle City Light credits excess solar generation from Seattle homes under Washington's net metering rules, at roughly ~100% of retail of the retail rate.
+Seattle City Light credits excess solar generation from Seattle homes under Washington's full retail-rate net metering (~100% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full Washington net metering rules →

 How Much Do Solar Panels Cost in Seattle?